Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 Most of the times, after airing an anime on TV, they make and release OVA episodes for that anime.

 There can be no Otaku terms listing with the word Otaku, right?
-Otaku is the term used for describing people who are passionate about anime, video games or any other hobby to the point they prefer to sacrifice their social life for them.
+Otaku are people who are passionate about anime, video games or any other hobby to the point they prefer to sacrifice their social life for them.

 Otome game or otoge are story-based, visual novel games that are targeted towards female otakus.